Ernestine Schaffner: Career

-Ernestine Schaffner was born ca. 1828, in Hesse-Cassel, Germany, and became a citizen of New York City.
+Ernestine Schaffner was born ca. 1828, in the Electorate of Hesse, and became a resident of New York City.
 She always felt a deep interest in the criminal and downtrodden people of her city, and after 1885 she worked on behalf of prisoners of both sexes, who were under arrest or serving sentences in the city prisons.
 Her office was located at No. 21 Centre Street, near one of the prisons.
 Over the door, the sign said: "Free Advice to the Poor and to the Innocent Accused."
 She visited the courts and devoted her time to the relief of the prisoners.
 Her work was carried out alone.
 Schaffner spoke English with a strong Teutonic accent, and dressed very plainly in black.
 Her mornings were entirely devoted to her charitable work.
 She defrayed all her charitable expenses from her private accounts, even permanently retaining a lawyer to act for her clients.
 She was very sensitive, and the mere memory of some of the scenes of misery that she had witnessed during her investigations in the poorest districts of the metropolis brought tears to her eyes when she related her experiences.

 Schaffner's motivation to begin the work followed an arrest ca. 1884 of a youth who had formerly worked in her house.
 He had attempted suicide, and when Schaffner heard of his trouble, she visited him in prison.
 There, she saw something of the misery existing among persons awaiting trial, many of whom were too poor to employ legal help.
 The boy's family was poor; they had neither cash nor political "influence."
 US$300 in cash or secured by city real estate was the bail required for the boy's release.
 Schaffner had money and property in her own right.
 After she talked with the boy, she went to the District Attorney's office, deposited the sum required, and returned to The Tombs with an order for the prisoner's release.
 The charge against him was subsequently dismissed, and he went on to work in a mercantile house.